EasyVista

 Kick Start ITSM Automation to Resolve Incidents Faster

-Incident Management Automation
+What Is Incident Management Automation?

 What is Incident Management?

 Incidents are disruptions to IT operations that lead to temporary downtime, and in turn, can contribute to the loss of data.
 Preventing this downtime and loss of data is crucial.
-Thus, where incident management comes into play—the process of investigating and resolving IT service interruptions and outages.
-Proper incident management will significantly impact your finances, customer satisfaction, and employee productivity—it's only to your benefit to have the proper tools and processes in place.
+Thus, where incident management comes into play – the process of investigating and resolving IT service interruptions and outages.
+Proper incident management will significantly impact your finances, customer satisfaction, and employee productivity, it’s only to your benefit to have the proper tools and processes in place.

 Common examples of incident management: